squidfunk/mkdocs-material/docs/customization.md

 ## Extending the theme

-If you want to alter the HTML source (e.g. add or remove some part), you can extend the theme.
-MkDocs supports [theme extension][4], an easy way to override parts of a theme without forking and changing the main theme.
+If you want to alter the HTML source (e.g. add or remove some parts), you can extend the theme.
+MkDocs supports [theme extension][4], an easy way to override parts of Material for MkDocs without forking from git.
+This ensures that you can update to the latest version more easily.

   [4]: https://www.mkdocs.org/user-guide/styling-your-docs/#using-the-theme-custom_dir

 ### Setup and theme structure

-Reference the original theme as usual in `mkdocs.yml`, and create a new folder for `overrides` which you reference using `custom_dir`:
+Enable Material for MkDocs as usual in `mkdocs.yml`, and create a new folder for `overrides` which you then reference using the `custom_dir` key:

 ``` yaml
 theme: